d3meter/TEAMPROJ-REACT-pizza-order/README.md

 # TEAMPROJ-REACT-pizza-order
-The same pizza ordering website with own backend (without admin and order list) but in REACT.
-The orders are stored in JSON files (backend/data/orders).
-Each order gets an own generated id.
+The same project as "TEAMPROJ-JS-pizza-order-admin" but coded in REACT this time.
+(Only main page without admin and order pages.)

 Start backend:
 cd backend - npm start